-Whether you’re a new ukulele player or an old pro, you no doubt are always looking for ways to improve your playing skills and find the best ukuleles out there.
+Whether you’re a new ukulele player or an old pro, you no doubt are always looking for ways to improve your playing skills, learn fun ukulele songs, and find the best ukuleles out there.
 But with so much information available at your fingertips, how do you know which sites are genuinely going to help you in your path to becoming a great ukulele player?
 Below are 23 ukulele bloggers that you ought to tune into straightaway.

 Uke hunt not only has an interesting sounding name, it also has a variety of content spread throughout the week.
 Chords, theory, reviews, ukulele videos…you name it, Uke has it!

 Run by the self proclaimed “Ukulele Lady of Southern California”, this blog provides practical tips on ukulele playing, as well as an offer of soprano ukulele lessons.

 Ukeeku is exactly what it says: “a place to reflect on ukuleles and ukulele reviews.”
 The goal in starting this blog was to fill a hole in the ukulele community with a site that reviews ukuleles that the masses can afford.
 It’s the work that goes into playing a ukulele that makes it great, not its price tag.

 This site’s goal is to share their love of the happiest instrument in the world.The site is full of tips on how to play your uke better, as well as videos and stories of people loving on their ukuleles.

 This site truly is made 4 U!
 It takes an easy approach to learning the ukulele in providing you with simple songs to learn, as well as showing you the ukulele in different musical genres.

 This site is brought to you by Tim Keough (or ukuleletim on youtube).
 His goal in sharing what he does on his site is to teach you to play your uke well in a relatively short period of time.
 He shares tricks of the trade to make you sound your best!